Sendai Kamotsu: 2001–2010

 Sendai Kamotsu formed in 2001 before Nightmare became successful, beginning their activities in 2002.
 They took part in the first Cannonball omnibus and toured with Doremidan and Shulla.
 They were first featured in Nightmare's "Jishou -Shounen Terrorist-" PV, minus Chiba.

 Their first two demo tapes, "Kimuchi" and "Saipan" were released in April and July 2002, respectively.
 Their first album, Okuru Kotoba came out in April 2004.
 After that was a yearly single and an album release, starting with "N.M.N-No More Nayamimuyo-" in February 2006, "Kamisama Mou Sukoshi Dake" and their popular album, Jinsei Game in July 2006, "Gei School Otokogumi" in October 2007 and "Umanamide" in October 2008.
 "Umanamide" was used as the theme song to the anime Zettai Yareru Girisha Shinwa, which also featured Chiba as a voice actor.

 During a surprise concert on September 5, 2009, Sendai Kamotsu announced that the band would be going on a break due to the company going bankrupt in the economic recession.
 The story of their bankruptcy was played out in the music video for "Fukyou no Kaze".
 They released their third album, Deko on October 28, 2009.
 It reached #15 in the Oricon Charts.
 The band had their final shows at the end of October in Sendai and at the Nippon Budokan on November 5, 2009, titled "Fukyou no Kaze~Sendai Kamotsu ~Forever~."

 During the band's hiatus, vocalist Chiba began a solo career under the name "Igaguri Chiba" (イガグリ千葉).
 Kurihara joined him again as sound manipulator.
 His first solo single, "Gira Gira Boys" (ギラギラボーイズ) was released on October 6, 2010.
-He embarked on a short solo tour in three live houses: Nagoya Diamond Hall, Osaka Big Cat, and Shibuya O-East.
+He embarked on a short solo tour in three live houses: Diamond Hall, Osaka Big Cat, and Shibuya O-East.
 The short tour was called On the Road Until Sendai Kamotsu's Revival (仙台貨物 復活までの道のり).
 Sendai Kamotsu's last Budokan live DVD and CD was released October 6, 2010, alongside "Gira Gira Boys."